 Bake bacon is superior to pan-fried bacon for several reasons.

-- By baking bacon, you do not have to worry about grease splatter all over your kitchen or the potential of getting burned while tending to the bacon as it cooks.
+- No Grease Burns!
+By baking bacon, you do not have to worry about grease splattering all over your kitchen or the potential of getting burned while tending to the bacon as it cooks.

-- By baking bacon all the grease is collected on a baking sheet that has been lined with foil, making clean-up a breeze.
+- Easy Clean-Up.
+By baking bacon all the grease is collected on a baking sheet that has been lined with foil, making clean-up a breeze.

-Follow my tips, and you will see that baking bacon results in PERFECT bacon.
+Follow this easy step-by-step process and you will see that baking bacon results in PERFECT bacon.

 - Preheat the oven to 400 degrees F.